Welcome! Thank you for visiting.

 After four years of practice in community-based settings working with adults living with HIV/AIDS and chronic illness, marginalized children and families, and individuals and groups recovering from substance and sex addiction, I joined a small private practice.
 Three and half years later I started my own practice and moved to the offices of the Cathedral Counseling Center at the Lanier House in affiliation with the Cathedral of St. Philip.

-With my experience so far, I value my continuous development of an interdisciplinary approach to working in psychotherapy with individuals, groups and families holistically.
-I incorporate a breadth of natural sciences, anthropology, mythology, and philosophy.
-I approach psychotherapy as an existentialist and humanist.
-Mindfulness, expressive therapies (e.g., art, play), interpersonal neurobiology, ecopsychology, and Acceptance and Commitment Therapy (ACT) are several of the wells from which I frequently draw.
-Here's a synopsis of those schools of thought:
+I value my continuous development of a pluralistic, interdisciplinary approach to working holistically in psychotherapy with individuals, groups and families.
+I incorporate a breadth of natural and human sciences (anthropology, mythology, philosophy, biology, physiology, ecology, physics) and approach psychotherapy as an existentialist and humanist.
+Mindfulness, somatic and experiential methods, interpersonal neurobiology, and ecopsychology, are some of the wells from which I frequently draw.

 After four years of practice in community-based settings working with adults living with HIV/AIDS and chronic illness, marginalized children and families, and individuals and groups recovering from substance and sex addiction, I joined a small private practice.
 Three and half years later I started my own practice and moved to the offices of the Cathedral Counseling Center at the Lanier House in affiliation with the Cathedral of St. Philip.

-With my experience so far, I value my continuous development of an interdisciplinary approach to working in psychotherapy with individuals, groups and families holistically.
-I incorporate a breadth of natural sciences, anthropology, mythology, and philosophy.
-I approach psychotherapy as an existentialist and humanist.
-Mindfulness, expressive therapies (e.g., art, play), interpersonal neurobiology, ecopsychology, and Acceptance and Commitment Therapy (ACT) are several of the wells from which I frequently draw.
-Here's a synopsis of those schools of thought:
+I value my continuous development of a pluralistic, interdisciplinary approach to working holistically in psychotherapy with individuals, groups and families.
+I incorporate a breadth of natural and human sciences (anthropology, mythology, philosophy, biology, physiology, ecology, physics) and approach psychotherapy as an existentialist and humanist.
+Mindfulness, somatic and experiential methods, interpersonal neurobiology, and ecopsychology, are some of the wells from which I frequently draw.

 Ecopsychology is situated at the intersection of a number of fields of inquiry, including psychology, ecology, spirituality, and environmental philosophy, but is not limited by any disciplinary boundaries.
 Put most simply, Ecopsychology explores the synergistic relation between personal health and well-being and the health and well-being of our home, the Earth.